panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 Have you seen the  `.then().then()...then()` chains of promises 🚂🚃🚃🚃🚃?
 An issue of promises is their verbosity.

 Finally, the third attempt is the `async/await` syntax (starting ES2017).
-It let's you write async code in a concise and sync manner, solving the verbosity of promises:
+It lets you write async code in a concise and sync manner, solving the verbosity of promises:

 ```javascript
 (async function() {